voidAnik/git_view/README.md

 - I made a search mechanism but couldn't finish due to lack of time.
 It can be implemented for other queries.
 - For pagination It's better to use Paging 3.
 To finish the project in time I have used manual pagination.
-## 🚀 About Me
-I'm a Android Developer...

 ## 🔗 Links